Durant Brooks

-Durant Stiles Brooks (born April 15, 1985) is a former American football punter.
-He was drafted by Washington Redskins in the sixth round of the 2008 NFL Draft.
-He played college football at Georgia Tech.
+Durant Stiles Brooks (born April 15, 1985) is an American former professional football punter who played in the National Football League (NFL).
+Brooks played college football for the Georgia Military Bulldogs and the Georgia Tech Yellow Jackets, where he won the Ray Guy Award in 2007.
+He was selected by Washington Redskins in the sixth round of the 2008 NFL draft.

-Brooks has also been a member of the Green Bay Packers, Philadelphia Eagles, and Jacksonville Jaguars.
+Brooks also was a member of the Green Bay Packers, Philadelphia Eagles and Jacksonville Jaguars.

-Early years
+Early life

 Brooks attended Tattnall Square Academy in Macon, Georgia and was a student and a letterman in football and basketball.
 In football, he was the punter on the 2001 Georgia Independent Schools Association (GISA) Title team.
 In basketball, he averaged nearly 18 points a game.
 Brooks graduated from Tattnall in 2003.
-He credits his strong leg with saying, "Horseback riding has helped my leg get stronger."
-His father, Paul Brooks, now coaches at John Milledge Academy in Milledgeville, Georgia.

 College career

 Georgia Military College

 Brooks attended Georgia Military College and was a student and a two-year letterman in football.
 In football, he posted an average of 40 yards per punt over two years.
 In his senior season, Brooks had an average of 45.3.